 Change your environment

-You should be prepared to make changes to your life once you leave the rehabilitation center.
+You should be prepared to make changes to your life once you leave the rehab centers in Tucson.
 Many people return to their lives as before, which puts them in a perfect situation to relapse.
 Firstly, you will need to assess the roots of your addiction (which you should have done whilst in rehab).
 If it was influenced by negative peers, you may want to stop associating with them, for example.
 If it was due to a trauma this should also be addressed continuously, and you should ensure this support remains in place once you return to your normal life.
 Things will change, accept this and that it is a positive to improve your life.
+Here is a guide from Abbey Care Foundation on how to deal with relapse.

 Understand this is a lifetime journey